hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 1. Go to the workspace **Variables** page and click **+ Add variable**.

-2. Choose a variable category (Terraform or environment), optionally mark the variable as [sensitive](#variable-values-and-format), enter a variable name, value, and optional description.
+2. Choose a variable category (Terraform or Environment), optionally mark the variable as [sensitive](#sensitive-values), and enter a variable name, value, and optional description.

-    Refer to [variable values and format](#variable-values-and-format) for details about variable limits, allowable values, and required formatting.
+    Refer to [variable values and format](#variable-values-and-format) for variable limits, allowable values, and formatting.

 3. Click **Save variable**.
+The variable appears in the list of variables for the workspace and Terraform Cloud will begin applying it to runs.

   ![Screenshot: A variable being edited](./images/vars-edit.png)